Exponential dichotomy for dynamically defined matrix-valued Jacobi operators: Introduction

-In order to obtain a version of the exponential dichotomy for the family $(H_{\omega})_\omega$ given by~\eqref{eq.ope.din}, with $\Omega$ a compact metric space and $T:\Omega\rightarrow\Omega$ a minimal homeomorphism, we follow the sequence of arguments presented in \cite{zhang13} and use some results that characterize minimal supports for spectral measures.
-Here, we consider the property known as uniform exponential growth.
+In order to obtain a version of the aforementioned exponential dichotomy for the family $(H_{\omega})_\omega$ given by~\eqref{eq.ope.din}, with $\Omega$ a compact metric space and $T:\Omega\rightarrow\Omega$ a minimal homeomorphism, we follow the sequence of arguments presented in \cite{zhang13} (see also Section~3.8 in~\cite{DF} for a detailed discussion of such arguments) and also explore some results that characterize minimal supports for spectral measures.
+Here, we consider the property known as \textit{uniform exponential growth}.

 \begin{1}[Uniform Exponential Growth Condition] Let $(T, A)$ be an $SL(2l,\mathbb{C})$-cocycle.
 One says that $(T,A)$ satisfies the uniform exponential growth condition, and denotes this by $(T, A) \in \mathcal{UG}$, if there exist constants $\beta > 0$ and $\lambda > 1$ such that for each fixed $\omega \in \Omega$ and each fixed $\textbf{v}\in \mathbb{C}^{2l}\setminus\{\textbf{0}\}$,